Look at this as less of a checklist and more as a guide to the kind of information that should be included:

 • What is the strategic “one thing” we need to communicate?

-V. The memo should wrap up with answers to these questions — the answers should be no more than one line and not use “and” to connect multiple things.
+VI.
+This should all culminate in a Creative Brief, wrapping up with answers to these questions — each answers should be no more than one line and not use “and” to connect multiple things.
 The more simply you can answer these questions, the more effective your campaign will be.
 This will be the blueprint for you moving forward and will shape your creative brief.

 • Who are you talking to (who is the “who”)?